-We are always going to have differing views on how to feed, clothe, educate and care for our families.
-No two families are alike and you are your own unique family that comes with its own issues.
+We are always going to have differing views on how to feed, clothe, educate, and care for our families.
+No two families are alike, and you are your own unique family that comes with its issues.
 You and your husband need to seek the Lord and determine the right choices for your family.
-Take advice from others but don't let anyone tell you their way is the only way.
-There are many good choices but we need to determine what the best choices are for our family, not what is best for someone else's family.You and your husband need to seek the Lord and determine the right choices for your family.
+Take advice from others, but don’t let anyone tell you their way is the only way.
+There are many good choices, but we need to determine what the best choices are for our family, not what is best for someone else’s family.You and your husband need to seek the Lord and determine the right choices for your family.

-This is a favorite quote from Susan Hunt and a good reminder to us all because there is always someone we are giving advice too:
+This is a favorite quote from Susan Hunt and an excellent reminder to us all because there is always someone we are giving advice too:

 As you age and your family ages, you will look back and wonder why you spent so much time worrying about things that really didn’t matter.
 Age has a way of bringing the eternal view more into focus.